Danson-Tang96/ECE143_project/README.md

 ## Conclusions
 We get the relationship between rating, sizes, price and installs and reviews.
 From the data visulizatoin results, we can see that

+## Usage of repository
+# Data
+The data folder contains two .csv files which have google play store apps and reviews data.
+We got this data from kaggle.

+# Install dependencies
+Install all required packages given in requirement.txt

+# Jupyter Notebook
+For generating all the plots, run the jupyter notebook We have used multiple functions to generate different plots.
+These functions are written in respective .py files in pyfiles folder.